yourselfhosted/slash/README.md

 ## Features

-- Create customizable `/s/` short links for any URL.
+- Create customizable `s/` short links for any URL.
 - Share short links public or only with your teammates.
 - View analytics on link traffic and sources.
 - Easy access to your shortcuts with browser extension.
+- Share your shortcuts with Collection to anyone, on any browser.
 - Open source self-hosted solution.

 ## Deploy with Docker in seconds